tsunami416604/azure-docs.hu-hu/articles/azure-monitor/app/ilogger.md

 ### <a name="create-filter-rules-in-configuration-with-appsettingsjson"></a>Szűrési szabályok létrehozása a konfigurációban a appSettings.
 JSON-vel

-A ApplicationInsightsLoggerProvider esetében a szolgáltató aliasa `ApplicationInsights`a következő:.
+A ApplicationInsightsLoggerProvider esetében a szolgáltató aliasa `ApplicationInsights`.
 A *appSettings.
-JSON* következő szakasza a naplókat konfigurálja a figyelmeztetési és a feletti *hibákra* vonatkozóan, és a fenti, a "Microsoft `ApplicationInsightsLoggerProvider`" kezdetű kategóriáktól kezdve a következő kategóriába tartozó kategóriákat.
+JSON* következő szakasza a naplókat konfigurálja a *Figyelmeztetési* és a feletti *hibákra* vonatkozóan, és a fentiekben ismertetett, a "Microsoft" kifejezéssel kezdődően a `ApplicationInsightsLoggerProvider`ba küldendő kategóriákat.

 ```json
 {